Priority seat: In different localities

-The "yield the seat culture" has existed for many years in various countries around the world.
+The "yield the seat culture" has existed for many years in various countries around the world, including in ancient Sparta.

 Australia

 Priority seats on public transport are an aspect of Australian culture.
-It is expected in Australian culture for students with state-sponsored transport passes, who usually attend schools outside of their local area, to give up their seats to paying passengers, who are usually working adults, local residents, etc. It is considered polite to give up seats to the elderly, though many young people do not expressly follow this custom.
+It is expected for students with state-sponsored transport passes, who usually attend schools outside of their local area, to give up their seats to paying passengers, who are usually working adults and local residents.
+It is considered polite to give up seats to the elderly, though some young people do not expressly follow this custom.
 In Melbourne, passengers who do not concede their seats to standing passengers with special needs when asked to do so are subject to a fine of $147.61 AUD.

 Hong Kong

-In Hong Kong, Priority seats were first introduced in the MTR in 2009 with the "Priority Seats Campaign".
-The Smiley World Characters, large red stickers with big smiley faces, were stuck on the top of the priority seats so as to attract people's attention.
+In Hong Kong, priority seats were first introduced in the MTR in 2009 with the "Priority Seats Campaign".
+The Smiley World Characters, large red stickers with big smiley faces, were stuck on the top of the priority seats to attract people's attention.

 After the setup of priority seats in MTR, bus companies started to follow.
-Priority seats were introduced to the Kowloon Motor Bus (KMB) in May 2011, and then followed by Citybus and New World First Bus (NWFB) in June 2012.
-In accordance with the press releases, the KMB first introduced priority seats to 87 of their buses.
-In each bus, several priority seats were located at the front of the lower deck.
-The headrests of such seats are in green with words of "PRIORITY SEAT" and symbols of elderly, disabled, pregnant women, and people with infants or young children to help passengers identify them.
-Advertisements were also broadcast in order to raise the awareness of passengers to offer seats.
-Receiving positive and supportive feedback after the 6-month trial, in the year 2012, the KMB decided to have priority seats set up in all of its buses and the headrests of such seats were changed into dark purple.
+Priority seats were introduced to 87 buses of the Kowloon Motor Bus Company (KMB) in May 2011, which was followed by Citybus and New World First Bus (NWFB) in June 2012.
+In each bus, several priority seats are located at the front of the lower deck.
+The headrests of such seats were green, and they are marked with the words "PRIORITY SEAT" and symbols of disabled, elderly, and pregnant people.
+Advertisements were also broadcast in order to raise the awareness of passengers about the priority seats.
+Receiving positive and supportive feedback after the 6-month trial, the KMB decided to have priority seats set up in all of its buses in 2012, as well as change their color to purple.

-According to press releases from the government, for the minibus, priority seat is provided at the first single seat near the door.
-And for the tram, there are a few priority seats offered near the driver in the lower deck.
-Also, there is priority seating offered by the Cathay Pacific airline, for passengers with disabilities.
-But since other transportations such as taxi and ferry which usually do not allow standing, there are no specifically designated priority seats.
+In minibuses, the priority seat is the closest to the door.
+In trams, there are a few priority seats offered near the driver in the lower deck.
+Furthermore, the Cathay Pacific airline offers priority seating for passengers with disabilities.